romangoempire/goban-watcher/README.md

 ### Usage

-To be able to use Goban Watcher you need a Camera / Webcam that is connected to your computer or laptop.
+Goban Watcher run only on desktop right now and requires a camera or webcam that is connected.
-Place the camera or webcam as a top-down view.
-Having it also from the side looking at the board is also fine, but could lead to issues if the stones are poorly placed.
+The camera or webcam should be placed with top-down view or sligthly from the side.
+The more the angle to more distortion will happen which will lead to issues if the stones are poorly placed.

 > [!WARNING]
-> The application is still very bear bones and not very usability friendly.
+> The application is still very bear bones and not very user friendly.
 > I hope to improve this in the future.
 So for now I try to document it as much a possible here.

 #### Setup Corners

 This is the first and most manual part of the setup.
 The application does not have an automatic board detection yet.
-So you have to setup the corners manually the first times.
+So setting up the corners requires manual work.

 > [!Warning]
 > Since the setup of the corners is manual and happens at the start of the recording any movement of the board during the game will break the recording!

 ![start](/docs/images/001-start.jpeg)

-You will see two windows of which one is called "Default".
+Two windows shoud appear.
+One of which is called "Default".
 This window is used to setup the corners.
-Press 1-4 on your keyboard to select one corner.
-It will follow your mouse cursor and you can release it by pressing the same number or another number.
+Press 1-4 on the keyboard to select one of the corners.
+It will follow the mouse cursor and it can release it by pressing the same number or another number.

-The "Transformed" window can be used to see if the aligment is correct.
-Also consider that the final sgf will be the same orientation as the window shows.
-The recommendation is to start with the top left corner (for the black player) as corner 1 and go clockwise for each corner.
+The "Transformed" window can be used to check the aligment.
+The sgf will have the same orientation as the window displays.
+The recommendation is to start with the top left corner (from blacks perspective) as corner 1 and go clockwise for each corner.
 The top right corner should be 2 from the view of the black player.

 ![setup-corners](/docs/images/002-setup-corners.jpeg)
-Example how the finished alignment should look like.
+Example of the finished aligment on "Default" window.

 ![setup-corners](/docs/images/003-setup-corners-result.jpeg)
-Example how the finished "Transformed" window should look like.
+Example of the finished aligment on "Transformed" window.
+The stones do not have to be perfect on the intersection.
+The actual images that are used to detect the stones are larger than the green squares visible for aligment.

 #### Saving the corners